JaidenFlint/Project2_Group2/README.md

 ## _Conclusion_

 This project demonstrates the use of machine learning to predict garment worker productivity.
-The best-performing model was Random Forest, providing insight into the key factors that impact productivity in garment factories.
+The Gradient Boosting Regressor and Random Forest Regressor achieved the best overall performance, providing valuable insights into which factors most strongly influence productivity in garment factories.